-- 1 3.16 A strategy for the management of radioactive waste arising from the emergency, if - 2 appropriate, should be developed prior to the termination of the emergency. - 3 3.17 Consultation with interested parties is required prior to the termination of the emergency [2]. - 4 This process should not unduly impede the timely and effective decision making by the responsible - 5 authority to terminate the emergency. - 6 3.18 Prior to the termination of the emergency, the following should be communicated to the - 7 public and other interested parties, as appropriate: - 8 The basis for the termination of the emergency; - 9 The need for adjusting imposed restrictions, for continuing protective actions or for introducing - 10 new ones; - 11 Any necessary modification in people's personal behaviours and habits; - 12 Possible options for the implementation of self-help actions; - 13 The need for continued environmental, source and individual monitoring following the - termination to the emergency; - 15 The need for continued efforts to restore services and workplaces; - 16 Radiological health hazards associated with the new exposure situation. - 17 SPECIFIC PREREQUISITES
+9 3.16 Consideration should be given A strategy for to the management of radioactive waste arising 10 from the emergency, if when appropriate, should be developed prior to the termination of the emergency.

+3.17 Consultation with interested parties is required prior to the termination of the emergency [2].
+This process should not unduly impede the timely and effective decision making by the responsible authority to terminate the emergency.

+15 3.18 Prior to the termination of the emergency, the following should be communicated to thepublic and other interested parties, as appropriate:

+- The basis for the termination of the emergency which includes rationale on why it is safe to end the emergency and overview of the actions taken and restrictions imposed; - 19 The need for adjusting imposed restrictions, for continuing protective actions or for introducing 20 new ones; - 21 Any necessary modification in people's personal behaviours and habits; - 22 Possible options for the implementation of self-help actions; - 23 The need for continued environmental, source and individual monitoring following the 24 termination to of the emergency; - 25 The need for continued efforts to restore services and workplaces; - 26 Radiological health hazards associated with the new exposure situation.

-18 Transition to a planned exposure situation
+28 Transition to a planned exposure situation

-- 19 3.19 In addition to the general prerequisites (see paras 3.6-3.18), the following prerequisites - should be met in order to be able to declare the termination of an emergency and to move to a planned - 21 exposure situation: - 22 Circumstances surrounding the emergency have been analysed, corrective actions have been - 23 identified and an action plan has been developed for the implementation of corrective actions by - 24 the respective authorities, as applicable.
-However, in some cases, the formal analysis and - development of the action plan may be a lengthy process.
-Therefore, establishing administrative - procedures that limit or prevent the use or handling of the source until a better understanding of - 27 the circumstances surrounding the emergency situation has been gathered should be considered - with the aim to prevent the unnecessary delay of the termination of the emergency. - 29 Conditions have been assessed to ensure compliance with the safe and secure handling of the - 30 sources in accordance with the national requirements set forth for the respective planned exposure - 31 situation21.
+3.19 In addition to the general prerequisites (see paras 3.6-3.18), the following prerequisites should be met in order to be able to declare the termination of an emergency and to move to a planned exposure situation:

+32 - Circumstances surrounding the emergency have been analysed, corrective actions have been 33 identified and an action plan has been developed for the implementation of corrective actions by 34 the respective authorities, as applicable.
+However, in some cases, the formal analysis and

+22 This includes the public, workers (including emergency workers), helpers and patients, as appropriate.

+- development of the action plan may be a lengthy process.
+Therefore, establishing administrative procedures that limit or prevent the use or handling of the source until a better understanding of the circumstances surrounding the emergency situation has been gathered should be considered with the aim to prevent the unnecessary delay of the termination of the emergency. - Conditions have been assessed to ensure compliance with the safe and secure handling of the sources in accordance with the national requirements set forth for the respective planned exposure situation23. - 8 Compliance has been confirmed with the requirements for dose limits for public exposure in planned exposure situations and with requirements for medical exposure set forth in Section 3 of 10 GSR Part 3 [3].